lichess-org/lila/README.md

 Credits
 -------

-See the [contributors](https://github.com/ornicar/lila/graphs/contributors) on this repository and [lichess.org/thanks](https://lichess.org/thanks).
+See the [contributors](https://github.com/ornicar/lila/graphs/contributors) on this repository.

 Supported browsers
 ------------------